Rainy River Tailings Management Area

 Water management was a significant and ongoing concern during construction.
 Continuous pumping was necessary to ensure the berms were constructed under optimal conditions.

-Schedule was crucial for this work.
+Keeping to schedule was crucial for this work.
 Sigfusson crews worked 24/7 to ensure milestone dates were met for the mine’s production requirements.